 Galactomannan is a cell wall carbohydrate found in Aspergillus spp.
 Our studies have consistently demonstrated a strong correlation between therapeutic outcome and biological outcome variables, including quantitative cultures, organism-medicated pulmonary injury (lung weights, pulmonary infarct score, and CT scan lesion scores), and survival [16,5,17,14,18,15,19,8-10].

-7.1 Serum galactomannan methods

-Blood is collected every other day from each rabbit for determination of serum galactomannan antigen levels.
+Collect the blood every other day from each rabbit for determination of serum galactomannan antigen levels.

-The Platelia Aspergillus one-stage immunoenzymatic double-sandwich microplate assay (EIA) is performed to determine galactomannan antigen levels according to manufacturer’s directions (Platelia Aspergillus, Immunoenzymatic detection of galactomannan antigen of Aspergillus in serum, Sanofi Diagnostics Pasteur or now Bio-Rad, Marnes La Coquette, France).
+Perform the Platelia Aspergillus one-stage immunoenzymatic double-sandwich microplate assay (EIA) to determine galactomannan antigen levels according to manufacturer’s directions (see Note 12).

-The assay uses the rat monoclonal antibody EB-A2, which is directed against Aspergillus galactomannan and recognizes the (15)--D-galactofuranoside side chain of the galactomannan molecule.
-The monoclonal antibody is used: 1) to sensitize the wells of the microplate and to bind the antigen, and 2) as the detector antibody in the conjugate reagent (peroxidase-linked monoclonal antibody).

-The optical absorbances of specimens and controls are determined by a microplate spectrophotometer equipped with 450- and 620-nm filters.

-7.2 BAL galactomannan methods

-Serum or BAL fluid samples are processed following the manufacturer’s instructions.

-Briefly, 300 µL of each sample is mixed with 100 µL of treatment solution and the mixture is subsequently is heated at 100°C for 3 min with a solution of EDTA in order to dissociate the immune complexes and to precipitate serum proteins that could interfere with the ELISA.
+Briefly, mix 300 µL of each sample (serum or BAL fluid) with 100 µL of treatment solution and subsequently heat the mixture at 100°C for 3 min with a solution of EDTA in order to dissociate the immune complexes and to precipitate serum proteins that could interfere with the ELISA (see Note 13).

-A monoclonal antibody-galactomannan-monoclonal antibody/peroxidase complex is formed in the presence of Aspergillus galactomannan antigen.

-The specimens are then centrifuged at 10,000 rpm for 10 min.
+Centrifuge the specimens at 10,000 rpm for 10 min.

-After centrifugation, the supernatant is used for further testing.
+After centrifugation, use the supernatant for further testing.

-An aliquot of 50 µL of conjugate (horseradish peroxidase–labeled monoclonal antibody EBA-2) is added to each well of the monoclonal antibody EBA-2–coated microplate, followed by the addition of 50 µL of the supernatant and incubated for 90 min at 37°C.
+Add an aliquot of 50 µL of conjugate (horseradish peroxidase–labeled monoclonal antibody EBA-2) to each well of the monoclonal antibody EBA-2–coated microplate, followed by the addition of 50 µL of the supernatant and incubate for 90 min at 37°C.

-After incubation the plates are washed five times and 100 µL of substrate-chromogen solution containing tetramethylbenzidine is added to each well, and the plates are incubated for 30 min at room temperature in darkness.
+After incubation wash the plates five times and add 100 µL of substrate-chromogen solution containing tetramethylbenzidine to each well, and incubate the plates for 30 min at room temperature in darkness (see Note 14).

-The substrate solution will react with the complexes bound to the well to form a blue color reaction.

-The enzyme reaction is stopped by the addition of a 1 N sulfuric acid solution and the blue color in the wells will change to yellow.
+Stop the enzyme reaction by the addition of a 1 N sulfuric acid solution and the blue color in the wells will change to yellow.

-The optical absorbance of specimens and controls is determined with a spectrophotometer set at 450/620 nm wavelengths.
+Determine optical absorbance of specimens and controls with a spectrophotometer set at 450/620 nm wavelengths.

-The galactomannan index (GMI) for each test sample is calculated by dividing its optical density (OD) by the mean cutoff value of the threshold control serum provided in the test kit (titrated at 1 ng/mL).
+Calculate the galactomannan index (GMI) for each test sample by dividing its optical density (OD) by the mean cutoff value of the threshold control serum provided in the test kit (titrated at 1 ng/mL).

 For validation, each assay contained one negative control (no galactomannan), one positive control containing 5 ng/mL of galactomannan, and a duplicate threshold control serum containing 1 ng/mL galactomannan for calibration and conversion of the measured absorbances into indexes.